Connecting to CSD3¶

 From Linux/MacOSX/UNIX (or from within the Cygwin environment in Windows) do the following to connect.

-To use the RHEL7 CPU cluster (skylake or cclake CPU nodes):
+To use the RHEL7 CPU cluster (cclake CPU nodes):

 To use the RHEL8 CPU cluster (icelake CPU nodes) or the production RHEL8 GPU cluster (ampere GPU nodes):